AlexKalopsia/timelnr/README.md

 ### Sheet structure

-All the timeline data is pulled from a Google Sheet with the following structure:
+IMPORTANT: The sheet structure can be changed, as long as the data ranges defined in `timelnr/config.py` are correct.

+In the sheet there should be three pages: Entries (the content of the timeline), Languages (list of supported languages) and Labels (management and styling).

+The Entries page normally has the following structure:

 |     |      |      |       |        |                |     | ENGLISH            | ITALIAN        | ... |
 | --- | ---- | ---- | ----- | ------ | -------------- | --- | ------------------ | -------------- | --- |